SQLek/wiydziomka/README.md

 Studio Mode, which allows easy experimenting with system prompts,
 context messages, and A/B testing of different models.

-o persistence and manual copy-pasting required.
+No persistence and manual copy-pasting required.
 Adding persistence in Wiydziomka will enable us
 to deliver a much better Studio Mode experience.